 Acknowledgements

-The authors thanks the staff of UE 1414 Herbipôle for their technical collaboration, animal care and management, A. Torrent and L. Genestoux for their contribution in the experimental setup and sample analysis, and A. Roche (intern student at INRAE) for her contribution in the analysis of condensed tannins.
+The authors thank the staff of UE 1414 Herbipôle for their technical collaboration, animal care and management, A. Torrent and L. Genestoux for their contribution in the experimental setup and sample analysis, and A. Roche (intern student at INRAE) for her contribution in the analysis of condensed tannins.
 We are grateful to the INRAE MIGALE bioinformatics platform (http://migale.jouy.inra.fr) for providing computational resources and A. Bernard for initial bioinformatic analysis.

 References